RBA Rate Rises in 2026: What to Expect and How to Prepare

 The RBA's job is to keep inflation between 2-3%.
 If prices are rising too fast (wages, rent, groceries, petrol), they raise interest rates to cool things down.
 Higher rates = people borrow less, spend less, and inflation slows.

-In 2022-23, the RBA raised rates 13 times in a row (from 0.1% to 4.35%) because inflation hit 7.8% - way higher than their target.
+In 2022-23, the RBA raised rates 13 times in a row (from 0.
+1% to 4.
+35%) because inflation hit 7.
+8% - way higher than their target.
 Mortgage holders got smashed.
-The average person with a $500k loan saw repayments jump by about $1,200-1,500 per month over that period.
+The average person with a $500k loan saw repayments jump by about $1, 200-1, 500 per month over that period.

 Fast forward to 2026: If inflation stays stubborn, the RBA might raise rates again.
-Not 13 times (hopefully), but even one or two hikes can hurt.
+Not 13 times (hopefully), but even one or two hikes hurt.

 How much would a rate rise cost you?